-It is important to note that there are no arrows connecting courses in different pathways.
-This is because the content is different between the pathways, so students wishing to change pathways need to first get the prerequisite courses for the pathway.
-For example, if students are in or have taken Pre-calculus 20, they cannot move directly into either Foundations of Mathematics 30 or Workplace and Apprenticeship Mathematics 30.
-In addition, if students have not already taken Workplace and Apprenticeship Mathematics 10, they must do so before entering into Workplace and Apprenticeship Mathematics 20.
+No arrows connect courses in different pathways because the content is different between the pathways.
+Therefore, students wishing to change pathways need to take the prerequisite courses for the pathway.
+For example, if students are in or have taken Precalculus 20, they cannot move directly into either Foundations of Mathematics 30 or Workplace and Apprenticeship Mathematics 30.

+In addition, if students have not taken Workplace and Apprenticeship Mathematics 10, they must do so before entering into Workplace and Apprenticeship Mathematics 20.